hstarmans/firestarter/README.md

  - hdmi pins are free enabling HDMI on a BeagleBone black

 # Status
-The board is currently in production and untested.
+The board is still untested.
 It can still contain mistakes!!

 # Costs
 Building 3 boards cost me around 174 euro's The components cost is 104 euro's at Farnell.
 I paid around 70 euro for 5 PCBs made by Eurocircuits.
 These had a gold finish and a delivery time of a couple of days.
 A cheaper option would have been PCBway at around 26 dollar and a lead time of 5 days.